adelphi-ed-tech/au-courses/courses/open-ed.md

     - **6 point** essays read fluidly and exhibit a strong authorial voice and mastery of rhetorical structures, using wit, narrative, passion, etc. Each idea is fully developed while retaining our principle of parsimony.
     - **7 points**, like 6 point essays, but also edited to the point where they are error free and suitable for print.
 It is very difficult to prepare an essay at this level without feedback from other readers.

+Adapted from [Process: Appendix A](http://peerproduction.net/peer-review/process/). _modifications appear in italics_

 For this essay, you may use Chicago, MLA, or APA styled citation, but must be consistent in how you apply them (don't switch styles).
 In addition to the references, you may include endnotes if necessary.
 The [Purdue Owling Writing Lab](https://owl.english.purdue.edu/owl/section/2/) is a good resource for citations as well as the basic elements of academic writing.

-Adapted from [Process: Appendix A](http://peerproduction.net/peer-review/process/). _modifications appear in italics_

-Your paper will be graded by the professor and by an external reviewer from a pool of Adelphi faculty, faculty at other institutions, graduates for the Ed Tech program, and other experts in the field.
-The external review will be a blind review—the reviewer will not know the author's identity and the author will not know the reviewer's identity.

 If your work is plagiarized or otherwise violates [Adelphi's Code of Academic] you will receive zero points for this assignment with no opportunity to re-write it.

 Open Education Projects